Home » Compare Plants

 Black Oak (Quercus velutina)

-A large tree and one of the major components of the forests of eastern North America, the northern red oak has a wider range than its name may suggest, extending quite far into the "deep south", but also covering a large portion of the northeastern U.S. and into Canada.
+A large tree, one of the dominant components of the forests of eastern North America, native to a wide range of the northeastern U.S. and Canada, extending well into the south.

 A large oak with a wide distribution across eastern North America, common in much of its range, often a canopy tree in forests.
 More tolerant of dry, nutrient-poor conditions than most large oaks.